How to use our home loan refinance calculator

 You have an adjustable-rate mortgage (ARM), and its initial term is close to expiring.
 Once the initial term ends, the lender can adjust your rate annually, up to the interest rate caps set forth in your original loan agreement Refinancing is an opportunity to lock in a stable rate with a fixed-rate mortgage or you could refinance an ARM into another ARM.

 You need cash for high-interest debt consolidation or to help pay for home improvements.
 Through a cash-out refinance, you can leverage your home’s equity to get cash.
+Use our cash-out calculator to determine how much money you might be able to access from the equity you have in your home.

 You have an FHA loan and are paying for private mortgage insurance (PMI), and you have reached 20% home equity.
 An FHA loan lender won’t automatically stop charging you for PMI once you’ve achieved 20% equity (unlike with many other loans).
 Consider refinancing to rid yourself of this expense.